When in search of a beneficiary for land, such as a land trust, you may consider having your children be their land trust beneficiary.

 When a parent chooses to leave property to their child or children in the event that something happens to one or both of them before the child or children are of age to take on the responsibility of a land trust, the parent or guardian can leave their property to them in their will and choose a close friend or family member to be the land trust until the child turns of age.
-Of age is normally 18-years-old but the parents can choose for their child to be older than that if they don't think they will be able to handle it when they are only 18.
+"Of age" is normally 18, but the parents can choose for their child to be older than that if they don't think they will be able to handle the responsibility at that age.

-Before you decide on using a minor child, and it is recommended not to, you should consider any other options you do have.
+Before you decide on naming a child the beneficiary of your land trust, consider any other options you do have.
 There should be someone you can trust to be the land trust of your property.
 A close friend or a trusted family member are two options to choose from and they should be considered before leaving this huge responsibility in a child's hands.

 Finally, before using a land trust, you need to find an attorney that can handle this type of thing.
 This is because the attorney is licensed to draw up the required documents for the purpose of a land trust.